 Financial Institutions must use the single sales factor as outlined in Arkansas Codes Annotated 26-51-1403.
-Construction companies, pipelines, publishing companies, railroads, and TV and radio broadcasters must utilize the three factor double weighted sales factor apportionment method with factor modifications.
+Construction companies, pipelines, and railroads must utilize the three factor double weighted sales factor apportionment method with factor modifications.
 Requirements for apportionment formulas of the businesses listed in this paragraph (except for financial institutions) are contained in the Arkansas Corporation Income Tax Regulations which may be obtained from www.dfa.arkansas.gov/income-tax/corporation/.